petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 "Shit, they found the implant."
 Skipper asked "The one Steven helped install?"
-Ignoring her Barbie muttered under her breath "Fuck that was an expensive op, three USB firmware-level zero-days.
+Ignoring her Barbie muttered under her breath "Fuck that was an expensive op, three USB firmware-level zero-days burnt.
 Fuck."

 Skipper sighed "You seemed happier with your work back when I was helping you with your masters."
 Barbie rolled her eyes, visibly annoyed "Yes, I know.
 We worked